karan2808/Cpp-Data-Structures-and-Algorithms/Arrays/README.md

 36. Count Primes: Given a number n, count the number of prime numbers from 1 to n.

 37. Rotate Image: Given a 2D array of an image, wap to rotate it by 90.

+38. Diagonal Traverse: Given a 2D integer matrix M representing the gray scale of an image, return all elements of the matrix in diagonal order as shown in the below image.